FAQ: Orientation

 I have a disability.
 What accommodations can be made during Orientation?

-When signing up for an Orientation, there is a place to let us know if you need any special accommodations.
-You are also more than welcome to contact the Office of Orientation & Events at 662-325-2334 if you have a disability and require special accommodations.
-The Orientation staff team will work with the Disability Resource Center to provide assistance during the event.
+When signing up for an Orientation, you will be able to note any special accommodations on the registration form.
+For specific questions regarding disabilities and special accommodations, contact the Office of Orientation & Events at 662-325-2334 .
+The Orientation and Events staff will partner with the Disability Resource Center to provide assistance during the event.

 I have mobility issues.
 Can I still participate in Orientation?

 Yes!
 We will work to provide alternate transportation for those with mobility issues to various locations during Orientation.
-In order for accommodations to be made, please be sure to include that information when you register for Orientation online; or feel free to contact our office to let us know if you will need alternate transportation or special assistance.
+To request special accommodations , please be sure to include your accommodation request on the Orientation registration form.
+You can also contact our office at 662-325-2334 for requests on alternate transportation or special assistance.

 If I attend an earlier session of Orientation, will I have a better chance of getting classes?